Sign up to Receive my Updates from Sierra Leone

 At the end of 2015 Hannah heard about a missionary family who do Bible translation and were expecting their 3rd little boy.
 They were planning to move back to Sierra Leone in March of 2016 and they were looking for a nanny/homeschool teacher.
 Hannah thought this sounded like a perfect opportunity.
 In 2016 Hannah applied and moved to Sierra Leone with the Wagner family with Lutheran Bible Translators as a volunteer.

-Any funds raised that exceed Mission Partner’s agreed upon stipend amount will become the property of MCN.
-In the alternative, excess funds may be used to support Mission Partner in missional activities under a new MOU, or Mission Partner may assign, after consultation with the Executive Director, any excess funds to one or more Mission Partners who are in good standing with MCN.
-The purpose for this is that any funds raised are to support missional activities throughout the world, and not for the financial benefit of MCN.
+Any funds raised that exceed Mission Partner’s Total Cost of Missionary Service may be used to further support Mission Partner in missional activities, or Mission Partner may donate, after consultation with the Executive Director, any excess funds to one or more Mission Partners who are in good standing with MCN or to MCN’s General Fund.
+The purpose for this is that any funds raised are to support missional activities throughout the world.